 All students complete a 100-hour internship by seeing clients in the SFASU Counseling Clinic.
 Upon successful completion of Practicum, students complete a 600-hour internship in a community, school, or rehabilitation setting.

 The 60 hour CACREP accredited program prepares individuals for the Licensed Professional Counselor (LPC) credential.
 With this credential, professionals are licensed to work in hospitals, state agencies, private practices, clinics, and non-profit organizations.
 In addition to the core courses listed above, CMHC students also take: Clinical Mental Health Counseling, Legal and Ethical Issues in Counseling, Seminar: Alcohol and Drug Abuse Counseling.

-This 48-hour CORE accredited program is a dual credentialing program leading to the Certified Rehabilitation Counselor (CRC) and the Licensed Professional Counselor (LPC).
+The 48-hour CORE accredited program is a dual credentialing program leading to the Certified Rehabilitation Counselor (CRC) and the Licensed Professional Counselor (LPC).
 SFASU Rehabilitation Counseling graduates are highly sought after to work in State agencies and other rehabilitation settings.
 The program has been awarded a federal training grant that provides financial support for a limited number of students in the program.
 In addition to the core curriculum, Rehabilitation Students also take: Medical Orientation to Counseling and Psychosocial Aspects of Counseling.

-Fall admission - July 1
+Fall admission - June 1

-Spring admission - Nov.
+Spring admission - Oct.
 1

-Summer admission - April 1
+Summer admission - March 1

 To the Graduate School